DavidCico/Factor-risk-model-with-principal-component-analysis/README.md

 read_csv = True
 ```

-<p align="justify">By running the main script, the resulting csv file '<em>pcaMappingsResults.csv</em>' is generated, containing the mappings coefficients of securities to risk factors.</p>
+<p align="justify">By running the main script, the resulting csv file '<em>pcaMappingsResults.csv</em>' is generated, containing the mappings coefficients of securities to risk factors.
+Below is a snapshot of the results.</p>

+<p align="justify">It can be seen that HK securities are mainly explained by the HSI index, or big US firms such as AMZN of GOOG have a coefficient near 1 for the Nasdaq index ('^NDX') </p>

 <p align="center">
 <img src="https://github.com/DavidCico/Factor-risk-model-with-principal-component-analysis/blob/master/mappings_results.JPG" width="1500" height="330">